 Delhi is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Delhi is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Delhi who work in food service (11.59%), office and administrative support (10.80%), and sales jobs (10.41%).
+Overall, Delhi is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Delhi who work in office and administrative support (12.15%), food service (11.87%), and maintenance occupations (8.67%).

-Being a small town, Delhi does not have a public transit system used by locals to get to and from work.
+Delhi is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Delhi is English.
 Other important languages spoken here include Spanish and French.